ahmadmostafaashmawy/Newzy/README.md

 # Newzy
- Android App that get news from bing new
+ Android App that get news from bing news

+This app use:
+- LiveData
+- ViewModel
+- View Binding
+- Retrofit